Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/README.md

 ## List of folders and files

-1. Input (folder)

-    a.  links_clean.csv -\> Main input, contains connections and the layer they belong to.
+1. Code (main folder)

+    a.
+Aux_function.R -\> Script containing the functions used in other scripts.

     b.
+Aux_function_random.R -\> Script containing the functions used in random network scripts.

+    c.  test1.R -\> Script for making a network, analyzing Gnorm, calculating closeness, degree, eigenvector, and betweenness centralities, and plotting the related figures.

+    d.  random_final.R -\> Generates the random network, calculates Gnorm, and plots the histogram of Gnorm of the random network.

+    e.  spider.R -\> Plots the spidercharts.

+2. Input (folder)

+    a.  links_clean.csv -\> Main input, contains the links and the layers they belong to.

-Names_impo.csv -\> contains the names of important Bat species which were obtained from other research.
+    b.
+Names_impo.csv -\> Contains the names of important bat species identified by Mello et al. (2019).

     c.
-Names_impo_plants.csv -\> contains the name of important Plants species which were obtained from other research.
+Names_impo_plants.csv -\> Contains the name of important plant species identified by Mello et al. (2019).

-    d.  bats_code.csv -\> Name of the Bat species with their abbreviation format
+    d.  bats_code.csv -\> Full scientific names of the bat species with their abbreviation codes.

-    e.  plants_code.csv -\> Name of the plant species with their abbreviation format
+    e.  plants_code.csv -\> Full scientific names of the plant species with their abbreviation codes.

-2. Data (folder)
+3. Data (folder)

-    a.  links1.csv -\> Produced with test1.R, links of the whole network
+    a.  links1.csv -\> Produced with test1.R, links of the complete network.

-    b.  links2.csv -\> Produced with test1.R, links of the maximum component of the network
+    b.  links2.csv -\> Produced with test1.R, links of the maximum component of the network.

-    c.  nodes1.csv -\> Produced with test1.R, name of the nodes of the whole network
+    c.  nodes1.csv -\> Produced with test1.R, nodes of the complete network.

-    d.  nodes2.csv -\> Produced with test1.R, name of the nodes of the maximum component of the network
+    d.  nodes2.csv -\> Produced with test1.R, nodes of the maximum component of the network

-3. Figures (folder)
+4. Figures (folder)

     a.
-Bats/Plants_10last/10top_Gnorm_name of species_2d/3d/heat.png
-            the 10 top and the 10 last of Gnorm list are plotted, naming is :
-               1. bats or plants
-               2. 10 top or 10 last
-               3. Gnorm
-               4. name of species
-               5. type of plot which is 2d, 3d or heat
+Bats/Plants_10last/10top_Gnorm_name of species_2d/3d/heat.png -\> The top 10 and bottom 10 species in the ranking of Gnorm are plotted.
+File naming goes like: 1. bats or plants; 2.
+10 top or 10 last; 3.
+Gnorm; 4. name of species; 5. type of plot (2d, 3d or heat).

     b.
-Bats/Plants_btw/Clo/Deg/Eig_name of species_2d/3d/heat.png
-            Finding the top 10 in each centrality and plotting their relative Gnorm
-                1. bats or plants
-                2. type of centrality could be btw(betweenness), clo(closeness), eig(eigenvector), deg (degree) or Gnorm
-                3. name of species
-                4. type of plot which is 2d, 3d or heat
+Bats/Plants_btw/Clo/Deg/Eig_name of species_2d/3d/heat.png -\> The top 10 species in each ranking of centrality, which are plotted with their relative Gnorm.
+File naming goes like: 1. bats or plants; 2. type of centrality could be btw(betweenness), clo(closeness), eig(eigenvector), deg (degree) or Gnorm; 3. name of species 4. type of plot (2d, 3d or heat).

-   c. important\_\_name of species_2d/3d/heat.png
-            plotting the Gnorm of species from a list (important names), names taken from 2019 NatEcoEvo paper)
+    c.  important\_\_name of species_2d/3d/heat.png -\> Plotting the Gnorm of species from a list (important names), names taken from Mello et al. (2019).
+File naming goes like: 1. important; 2. species name; 3. type of plot (2d, 3d or heat).
-                1. important
-                2. species name
-                3. type of plot which is 2d, 3d or heat

-    d.  ...\_end_bat/plant.png  -\> obtained from spider.R
+    d.  ...\_end_bat/plant.png -\> Spidercharts produced with `spider.R`.

-    e.  ...\_firts_bat/plant.png -\> obtained from spider.R
+    e.  ...\_firts_bat/plant.png -\> Spidercharts produced with `spider.R`.

     f.
 Modularity.png

     g.
 Number_of_modules.png

     h.  hist_Gnorm.png

     i.
-Network_visualization_complete.png
+Network_visualization_complete.png -\> Graph of the complete netwotk.

     j.
-Network_visualization_component.png
+Network_visualization_component.png -\> Graph of the giant component of the network.

     k.
-C_correlogram_bats_bats/plants/all_pearson/spearman.png
+C_correlogram_bats_bats/plants/all_pearson/spearman.png -\> Centrality correlogram.

-4.  data_random
+5.  data_random

-    a.  rand_total\_...\_links.csv -\> random network produced with the same size of real network or maximum component
+    a.  rand_total\_...\_links.csv -\> Random network produced with the same size of real network or its maximum component.

-    b.  rand_total.RData -\> results obtained for Gnorm analysis of random network
+    b.  rand_total.RData -\> Results obtained for the Gnorm analysis of the random network.

-5.  figures_random (folder)
+6.  figures_random (folder)

     a.  hist_Gnorm_random.png

-6. Code (main folder)
+7. Results (folder)

     a.
-Aux_function.R -\> script containing the functions used in other scripts

-    b.
-Aux_function_random.R -\> script containing the functions used in random network scripts

-    c.  test1.R -\> script for making a network, analyzing Gnorm, calculation of closeness, degree, eigenvector and betweenness centralities, plotting the related figures.

-    d.  random_final.R -\> Generate the random network, calculates the Gnorm, and plots the hist Gnorm of random network

-    e.  spider.R -\> Generates the spider plot

-7.  results

-    a.
 Bat/Plant_impo_btw/eig/deg/clo/Gnorm.RData

     b.
-Bat_Net_RData  -\> Contain the main results obtianed in Gnorm section (bats and plants),
+Bat_Net_RData -\> Contains the main results obtianed in the Gnorm section (bats and plants).

-    c.  bats_allCentr.RData  -\> Contains the results of all centralities (Bats and Plants)
+    c.  bats_allCentr.RData -\> Contains the results of all centralities (bats and plants).

-    d.  bats_bats/plants_allCentr.RData  -\> Contains the results of centralities that they are separated for bats and plants
+    d.  bats_bats/plants_allCentr.RData -\> Contains separate results of centralities for bats and plants.

-    e.  outfile.txt  -\> general information of constructed multinet
+    e.  outfile.txt -\> General information about the multilayer network created with the package *multinet*.

-    f.  similarity_bat/plant_Net.RData  -\> Values of similarity between Gnorm and other centralities
+    f.  similarity_bat/plant_Net.RData -\> Values of similarity between Gnorm and other centralities.

-    g.  timers.txt  -\> time file
+    g.  timers.txt -\> Time spent running each section of `test1.R`.

 ## Instructions

-1. Run the respective script to reproduce the chosen figure or table;
+1. Run the respective script to reproduce the chosen analysis, figure or table.
+You should run the scripts in the following order:

-    Order of running programs:
-        aa. test1.R (the main code, all the necessary information needed are gained from this code.
-It is necessary to run this first, and use the results for the next codes.
-It contains 95% of analysis and plots) bb. spider.R (producing spider plot, the needed data is produced by test1.R) cc. random_final.R (main code for random network, it uses the information of the number of links, and number of layers, and do the random network, and find the Gnorm for random network)
+i. `test1.R:` the main code, which produces all information needed for running the other scripts.
+It is necessary to run this first, and then use the results for the next codes.
+It contains 95% of all analyses;

+ii. `spider.R:` produces the spidercharts, using data produced by `test1.R`;

+iii. `random_final.R:` the main code for producing the random network.
+It uses information about the number of links and number of layers, then it builds the random network and calculates Gnorm for it.

-2. Follow the instructions provided in the script;
+2. Follow the instructions provided in each script.

-3. Check the file in the Figures folder.
+3. Check the files in the `Figures` folder.

 ## Feedback